60th Air Mobility Wing: Military Airlift Command

 The 60th Military Airlift Wing was re-activated on 27 December 1965 and replaced the Military Air Transport Service (MATS) 1501st Air Transport Wing, Heavy, as the "host-wing" at Travis Air Force Base, California, on 8 January 1966.
 This was as a result of the inactivation of MATS provisional organizations and the establishment of United States Air Force permanent units of the new Military Airlift Command (MAC), which replaced MATS as the primary USAF strategic airlift command.
 The newly-activated 22d Air Force (successor to the Western Transport Air Force of the Military Air Transport Service) at Travis became the new parent organization for the 60th.

 Flying the C-124 Globemaster IIs, the C-130 Hercules, the C-141A Starlifter, and the C-133 Cargomaster, the 60th entered service while the US was beginning a major buildup of its military forces in Southeast Asia.
 The 60th quickly established a strategic aerial pipeline to the region, whose support of US forces in South Vietnam earned the unit three Air Force Outstanding Unit Awards.
 In 1966, the wing became the first recipient of the Air Force Logistic Systems Award.
 Assigned to the wing on 8 January 1966, the C-141-equipped 75th Military Airlift Squadron transitioned to the C-5 Galaxy, becoming the Military Air Command's first operational squadron to fly the new transport aircraft.
-On 6 February 1972, the wing added a second C-5 squadron, when the 22d Military Airlift Squadron activated at Travis.
+On 6 February 1972, the wing added a second C-5 squadron, when the 22nd Military Airlift Squadron activated at Travis.

-In the spring of 1973, the 60th Military Airlift Wing became a major participant in Operation HOMECOMING, the repatriation of American prisoners of war from North Vietnam.
+In the spring of 1973, the 60th Military Airlift Wing became a major participant inOperation Homecoming, the repatriation of American prisoners of war from North Vietnam.
 As the C-141s arrived with the former POWs, the David Grant Medical Center at Travis became a major processing facility for the returnees.
 HOMECOMING marked the official termination of US involvement in the Vietnam War.

-During the fall of 1973, the 60th supported Operation NICKEL GRASS, the support of Israel during the Yom Kippur War in the Middle East.
+During the fall of 1973, the 60th supported Operation Nickel Grass, the support of Israel during the Yom Kippur War in the Middle East.
 As the Military Air Command's prime representative in this operation, the 60th flew 36 C-5 and C-141 missions and delivered over 22,000 tons of supplies and equipment.

-With the Communist takeover of Cambodia and South Vietnam imminent, MAC diverted a C-5, flown by the 22nd Military Airlift Squadron, from Clark Air Base in the Philippines to Tan Son Nhut Air Base near Saigon to fly the first Operation BABYLIFT mission.
-Both BABYLIFT and Operation NEW LIFE missions transported thousands of refugees to the United States during April–May 1975.
-By the end of Operation BABYLIFT, MAC carriers airlifted 1,794 Southeast Asian orphans to their new American families.
+With the Communist takeover of Cambodia and South Vietnam imminent, MAC diverted a C-5, flown by the 22nd Military Airlift Squadron, from Clark Air Base in the Philippines to Tan Son Nhut Air Base near Saigon to fly the first Operation Babylift mission.
+Both Operation Babylift and Operation New Life missions transported thousands of refugees to the United States during April–May 1975.
+By the end of Operation Babylift, MAC carriers airlifted 1,794 Southeast Asian orphans to their new American families.
 Military Air Command C-141s carried 949 of those babies.